 The Story of Ruth and Naomi In the Bible is So Rich!

 I hope you’ll give this story a chance, because it is truly amazing!
-The story of Ruth and Naomi in the Bible is full of God’s fingerprints and really helps us to grasp how God can work behind the seen, and provide for us on an immediate and eternal level at the same time!
+The book of Ruth in the Bible is full of God’s fingerprints and really helps us to grasp how God can work behind the seen, and provide for us on an immediate and eternal level at the same time!

-And if you love the story of Ruth and Boaz, Check out this post for a Ruth devotional by a popular Christian Fiction Author!
+And if you love the story of Boaz and Ruth, Check out this post for a Ruth devotional by a popular Christian Fiction Author!

 Until Next Time, Love God, Love Books, Shine The Light!!